Internal Planning in Language Models: Characterizing Horizon and Branch Awareness: Analysis of planning capability

 \section{Analysis of planning capability}

-We leverage our method to investigate three core aspects of the planning capabilities of LMs and their underlying computations: (\ref{sect:plan_horizon}) how much a model plans about future tokens before producing its immediate prediction, (\ref{sect:plan_branch}) to what extent the model internally considers alternative correct continuations, and (\ref{sect:plan_history}) to what extent the model relies on earlier computations within the context window when deciding the next tokens.
-In our analyses, we use architecture-matched GPT-3 Small \citep{gpt} models employing rotary position embeddings \citep{rope}.
+\camera{We leverage our method to investigate two core planning-related aspects—(\ref{sect:plan_horizon}) how much a model’s prefix computation is forward-looking about future tokens, and (\ref{sect:plan_branch}) whether it preserves alternative correct continuations—and, as an application of the same framework, (\ref{sect:plan_history}) how decision-relevant information is encoded across layers and earlier prefix blocks when producing next-token decisions.} In our analyses, we use architecture-matched GPT-3 Small \citep{gpt} models employing rotary position embeddings \citep{rope}.
 We report results from multiple seeds.

 \paragraph{Training objectives: next-token vs. multi-token.} In our analysis, we examine two variants of LM training objectives: $\mntl$ is trained with the standard next-token prediction (NTP) loss ($\ntl$), which optimizes conditional likelihood of the immediate next token, and $\mmtl$ is trained with the multi-token prediction (MTP) loss ($\mtl$), which encourages models to align their hidden states with predictions across multiple forthcoming tokens.
 Following \cite{gloeckle2024better} for MTP implementation, we use shared transformer layers and separate heads for the next tokens during training.
 During inference, both models use standard autoregressive next-token generation.
 Intuitively, NTP prioritizes local token-by-token consistency, whereas MTP incentivizes models to form short-horizon plans and reduces strictly myopic behavior \citep{nagarajan2025roll, bachmann2024the}.
 Both losses are described in detail in $\apndx$~\ref{apndx:lossfnc}.